Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Today, there are several key policies.
 However the **Immigation and Nationality Acts attempts to keep this number capped at 675,000 annually**.
 - Green Card: open-door policy that allocates 50,000 visas anually at random to anyone that applies.
 It is a lottery system that promotes diversity.
 This gives a permanent residency card
-- Skills-based visas such as the H-1B and H-1A allow migants with
+- Skills-based visas such as the H-1B, H-1A and O-1 allow 140,000 migants with skills deemed "valuable" and who are sponsored by a company every year to arrive.
+These are "aliens of extraordinary ability" and are highly educated, skillful, graduates and entrepreneurs who fuel innovation.
 - Family reunification: 226,000 people can be sponsored annually by lawful citizens to become permanent citizens.
 This is at risk with Trump-era policies and is viewed as the major source of challenges, so has a significant backlog.
 	- Histroically amnesty has been given especially by Obama to allow illegal immigrant "dreamers" through policies such as DACA that protects children brought to the USA.
 This allows over a million people to have an education, work and live without fear of deportation
 - Refugees and humanitarian visas: the USA has historically taken in more refugees than the entire world, combined.
 This number changes annually but stays at around 45,000 per annum